 Begin by conducting a card sorting workshop.
 To organize your findings, take note of frequently mentioned pain points, strengths, and opportunities, grouping them into overarching commonalities along the way.
 Before the pandemic, we would recommend using coloured post-it notes, but programs like Miro work just as well.
 The goal is to identify common themes and make apparent which findings are in high-agreement and ones that are lower, making it easier to prioritize results by importance.
 Common themes are then summarized into a number of overarching insights.

 The next step is to get all of your key stakeholders together for an ideation session.
 This exercise entails brainstorming potential solutions to each of the pain points, strengths, and suggestions previously identified.
 Remember, the goal here is empathy and understanding.
 To make customers feel heard, shift your focus from promoting to helping.

 In our increasingly-automated and digitally-driven world, we would be careless to neglect the importance of human connection.
 Customers are people.
 And like other personal and professional relationships, they require nurturing.
 So, instead of viewing the pandemic as a barrier, see it as an opportunity to keep the two-way conversation going between you and your customers—in turn, keeping human connection alive, global pandemic, or not.

-Katy Witts, UX/UI Designer — October 15th
+Katy Witts, Lead UX/UI Designer — October 15th